First, note that there are two different meanings of "preview":

 - The "make an HTML version of the book for search engines and readers who are interested in learning more, but which can be different from the book".
 These are for interested readers and for search engines, and are indexed by Google and other search engines.
 Note that the way that you make this is that you publish (not preview), and choose to generate the a sample version of the book, or a full version of the book, as HTML in your settings first.

-To choose to make the full version of your book available as HTML when you publish, go to Author > Books > your book > Settings > Generation Settings.
+To choose to make the full version of your book available as HTML when you publish, go to the Generations Settings page for your book.

 You can choose to make either: